cybiz-tva/CoinJoin-Reputation-System/README.md

 Python script to analyze BTC CoinJoin transaction

 If a user makes the mistake of combining outputs after a CoinJoin, the script will identify the transactions and amounts.
 This data can be useful in making identity attributions and following the flow of btc post-CoinJoin.
 Based on the activities user will be given a reputation score.

+Note : The script requires 'reputation.txt' file, if running in google colab it'll create it automatically.